What Is ECAD and Why Is It Used in FEA?

 Electronic Computer-Aided Design (ECAD)

-While CAD is usually used for designing a specific part or an assembly, ECAD is used to design an entire system of many components connected to each other, usually by electric circuits — think the circuit board in your computer.
+While CAD is usually used for designing a specific part or an assembly, ECAD is used to design an entire system of many components connected to each other, usually by electric circuits — like the circuit board in your computer.
 The intricacies of these types of designs are often quite complex for a CAD software to handle in an effective way.
-Looking down on a circuit board, you can see that it is quite complex.
-But if you look from the side, you can see that most of the components making up the circuit board are quite regular.
+Looking at a typical circuit board, you can see that it is quite complex.
+However, if you look from the side, you can see that most of the components making up the circuit board are quite simple.

-Electrical Engineers have found that it is a lot simpler to design their integrated circuits (ICs) in 2D, where all the complexity of positional data can be effectively evaluated and assessed.
+Electrical engineers have found that it is a lot simpler to design their integrated circuits (ICs) in 2D, where all of the complexity of positional data can be effectively evaluated and assessed.
 This dimensional data is then incorporated with extra data, such as the height of the circuit board layers and their material properties, in an ECAD file as metadata.
-ECAD files are perfect for the manufacturing industry as most ICs are produced by depositing metal and oxide layers through “masks”.
+ECAD files work perfectly for the manufacturing industry, as most ICs are produced by depositing metal and oxide layers through “masks”.
 The 2D data is basically the layout of the mask, while the ECAD file’s metadata instructs the manufacturing process on the material type and amount of material to be deposited.

-Yet, going directly from ECAD to manufacturing is becoming less viable as IC designs are customized, become smaller, and material waste needs to be minimized.
-As these designs are optimized, the components making up electrical systems need to be analyzed to their established behavior within the system (such as the effects of joule heating) as well as to external factors (how to effectively cool them).
-This is where simulation such as FEA comes into the picture.
+Moving directly from ECAD to manufacturing is becoming less viable as IC designs are customized, become smaller, and require minimal material waste.
+As these designs are optimized, the components making up electrical systems need to be analyzed to their established behavior within the system (such as the effects of Joule heating) as well as to external factors (i.e., how to effectively cool them).
+This is where simulation, such as FEA, comes into the picture.
 With FEA, the separate components of an IC can be tested before the final design is submitted for manufacture.

-Reading ECAD files to perform FEA requires building the 3D objects from 2D dimensional data and the accompanying metadata.
-You can currently do this with COMSOL’s AC/DC, MEMS, and RF Modules, which are all applicable for modeling the electromagnetic and, with the MEMS Module, structural behavior of IC components.
-But what about the engineers who don’t have one of these Modules but are interested in modeling electronics applications?
+Reading ECAD files for FEA requires building 3D objects from 2D data and the accompanying metadata.
+This capability is available in the COMSOL Multiphysics® software with the add-on AC/DC Module, MEMS Module, and RF Module.
+These products are applicable for modeling the electromagnetic (and, with the MEMS Module, structural) behavior of IC components.